franferri/my_katas/kata-coup/README.md

 Each player starts the game with two coins and two influence – i.e., two face-down character cards; the fifteen card deck consists of three copies of five different characters, each with a unique set of powers:

-Duke: Take three coins from the treasury.
+**Duke**: Take three coins from the treasury.
 Block someone from taking foreign aid.
-Assassin: Pay three coins and try to assassinate another player's character.
+**Assassin**: Pay three coins and try to assassinate another player's character.
-Contessa: Block an assassination attempt against yourself.
+**Contessa**: Block an assassination attempt against yourself.
-Captain: Take two coins from another player, or block someone from stealing coins from you.
+**Captain**: Take two coins from another player, or block someone from stealing coins from you.
-Ambassador: Draw two character cards from the Court (the deck), choose which (if any) to exchange with your face-down characters, then return two.
+**Ambassador**: Draw two character cards from the Court (the deck), choose which (if any) to exchange with your face-down characters, then return two.
 Block someone from stealing coins from you.

 On your turn, you can take any of the actions listed above, regardless of which characters you actually have in front of you, or you can take one of three other actions:

-Income: Take one coin from the treasury.
+**Income**: Take one coin from the treasury.
-Foreign aid: Take two coins from the treasury.
+**Foreign aid**: Take two coins from the treasury.
-Coup: Pay seven coins and launch a coup against an opponent, forcing that player to lose an influence.
+**Coup**: Pay seven coins and launch a coup against an opponent, forcing that player to lose an influence.
 (If you have ten coins or more, you must take this action.)

 When you take one of the character actions – whether actively on your turn, or defensively in response to someone else's action – that character's action automatically succeeds unless an opponent challenges you.
 In this case, if you can't (or don't) reveal the appropriate character, you lose an influence, turning one of your characters face-up.